_edited.jpg)

 About me

 I grew up in Gilbert Plains, Manitoba in the heartland of Canada.
 Even though my father was a teacher and not a farmer, we lived on a quarter section farm just a few miles from town.
 I always loved the wide open spaces, vast blue skies and waving grain fields on the prairies that are vividly portrayed in my novels.
-After high school, I attended the University of Manitoba, intending to get a teaching degree, but after two years, I returned to my home town and married my husband, Wayne.
-Knowing next to nothing about farming, I settled down to a busy career as a partner in our farm operation.
-We raised three children and I was mostly a full-time mom until our youngest child started school.
-I worked part-time at our local newspaper, doing everything from covering local news events to photography and layout, as well as writing freelance for regional newspapers.
-I served as a school trustee for sixteen years and was a member of three provincial agriculture boards.

 In 2007, I decided to return to university full-time to finish my Arts degree after a thirty year hiatus.
 In my creative writing class, my classmates chose my short story, Fence Lines, to be published in a year-end collection.
 They were interested in my main character, Caroline Webb, and wanted to know more about her.
 She was so completely alive in my mind, I knew she had a much bigger story to tell.
 Thus began my novel, A Strange Kind of Comfort.
 I enrolled in Humber College's Creative Writing Program, working with renowned Canadian writer, Sandra Birdsell, and finished a first draft.